Reviews You Can Rely On

 Number of Burners N/A

-The Snow Peak Takibi Fire & Grill offers the versatile combination of both portable grill and outdoor fireplace.
+The Snow Peak Takibi Fire & Grill offers a versatile combination of both a portable grill and an outdoor fireplace.
 The aesthetics and durability of the stainless steel design was notable among our testing team, both functional enough to grill a variety of different foods, while also offering the ambiance of a fireplace within the same design that's built to last.
-The grill maxed out our infrared thermometer when measuring output power, the trick comes with harnessing that power to create a lasting and consistent grilling area so that the food will continue cooking at the desired temperature without burning.
+The grill maxed out our infrared thermometer when measuring output power; the trick comes with harnessing that power to create a lasting and consistent grilling area so that the food will continue cooking at the desired temperature without burning.
 The design features a few separate levels for you to either rise or lower the grilling surface towards or away from the flame, while the cooking grate is easy to remove to add additional fuel to the flame.
-The cooking area is ample enough for a small gathering while the square-shaped design prevents food loss to the flames below.
+The cooking area is ample enough for a small gathering, while the square-shaped design prevents food loss to the flames below.
 The grill also comes with a large canvas carry bag that makes it easy to pack, thanks to two large shoulder straps that help distribute the weight.

 While this is not your everyday or perhaps even weekly grill since it does not offer the consistency and convenience of propane.
-It does provide versatile performance, whether fueling with wood or charcoal, and an opportunity for a longer gathering with family and friends.
+It does provide versatile performance, whether fueled with wood or charcoal, and an opportunity for a longer gathering with family and friends.
 And while the design is easy to fold and pack into the large canvas carry bag, it is quite heavy to shoulder as it weighs in at 30+ pounds.
 Looking for wind resistance?
 This grill can't supply it.
-The open flame and ventilation circles in the grill design as well as the slots between the legs allow wind to have its way with the flame, greatly affecting the temperature and creating the potential for a fire hazard.
+The open flame and ventilation circles in the grill design, as well as the slots between the legs, allow wind to have its way with the flame, greatly affecting the temperature and creating the potential for a fire hazard.
 Those concerns aside, this is the perfect portable grill for those seeking the ambiance of a fireplace, a slow cooking performance that creates an excuse to gather with family and friends around a beautiful centerpiece that's built to last.

 Read more : Snow Peak Takibi Fire & Grill review